+With the ISP CISF concept, we are effectively transferring a canister from a concrete storage module at a reactor site to a concrete storage module at the ISP site.
 Globally, more than 200 casks are transported every year, with a total of nearly 10,000 used fuel casks having been delivered.
-With the ISP CISF concept, we are effectively transferring a canister from a concrete storage module at a reactor site to a concrete storage module at the ISP site.

 What are the expected transportation routes?

-ISP will work with the railroad operators, route states, the Department of Transportation, and other stakeholders to identify, designate, and prepare the rail routes for shipments.
+Shippers will work with the railroad operators, route states, the Department of Transportation, and other stakeholders to identify, designate, and prepare the rail routes for shipments.

 What if there is an accident during transport?

 Everything about the transport of used nuclear fuel is designed to significantly reduce the likelihood of an accidental radioactive release from the robust transport cask.
 Since used nuclear fuel is a solid – not a liquid – it is also very unlikely to leak or come out of the numerous defense-in-depth barriers.
-The 2014 NRC study determined that there is less than a one in a billion chance that radioactive materials would be released in an accident.
+The 2014 NRC study determined that there is less than a one-in-a-billion chance that radioactive materials would be released in an accident.

-This claim is simply not true.
 Though some rail infrastructure may not be able to handle heavy loads, the rail routes for transporting the used fuel casks to the CISF will be certified for handling the weight.
 WCS has already received 400-ton steam generators via rail shipment.
 The NRC-licensed transportation casks with the loaded canisters are significantly lighter than the steam generators.